Houston Alimony Lawyer

 During the divorce itself, the spouses might already be separated and living in different households.
 If one spouse restricts the other spouse’s access to bank accounts and finances, it could be impossible for them to afford a lawyer and living expenses.
 Alimony pendente lite can be ordered while litigation is pending to help cover expenses.
 At the time the divorce is finalized, alimony can be changed to another type of alimony as the situation dictates.

 If you are going through a divorce and will not be able to financially support yourself after the divorce, call our Houston alimony lawyers for help.
 At The Queenan Law Firm, our attorneys fight for divorcing spouses to get spousal maintenance.
 Our Houston family lawyers can also handle other aspects of a divorce case, such as child custody and asset division.
-Call our law offices today for a free case consultation with our Houston and Arlington TX family law attorney at (817) 476-1797.
+Call our law offices today for a case consultation with our Houston and Arlington TX family law attorney at (817) 476-1797.